goldmont/ROMInstaller/README.md

 # Introduction
 ROM Installer is the new revolutionary way to flash Custom ROM on every Android device (5.0+).
 What makes ROM Installer unique is its characteristic of being easily reprogrammable by the developer who adopts it.
-The App has two user interfaces (ButtonUI and SwipeUI), offers the possibility to add a SplashScreen and a screen for the disclaimer, to verify the integrity of the ROM before installing, to download any type of file in five different ways, to download and install a recovery.
+The App has two user interfaces (ButtonUI and SwipeUI), offers the possibility to add a splash and a disclaimer screen, to verify the integrity of the ROM before installing, to download any type of file in five different ways, to download and install a recovery.

 # How to import the project?